 When Fishing with Bait for Striped Bass

-A new regulation requires using inline (non-offset) circle hooks when fishing for striped bass with bait.
+Regulations require using inline (non-offset) circle hooks when fishing for striped bass with bait.
 Bait is defined as any marine or aquatic organism live or dead, whole or parts thereof.
 This does not apply to artificial lures with bait attached.
 Striped bass caught using an unapproved method of take must be returned to the water immediately, without unnecessary injury.
-(See striped bass regulations, Finfish Regulations.)
+(See striped bass regulations, Finfish Regulations)

 What is a Circle Hook?